-Freemasonry is without doubt the largest and most powerful secret society existing throughout the globe today, having millions of members worldwide.
-Whilst Freemasonry is considred by many as sinister and destructive, it still maintains a significant position of influence in many nations.
+Freemasonry is without doubt the largest and most powerful secret society existing throughout the world today.
+Whilst Freemasonry is considred by many as sinister and destructive, it still maintains a significant position of influence in some areas globally.
 However, like never before, Freemasonry, its degrees and secrets are being exposed in greater detail thus revealing more and more elements of its true nature, workings and its purpose for existing.
 This has resulted in a stark decline in numbers.
 Insiders are losing interest and outsiders are being scared off by the dark revelations they are discovering.
 The Masonic membership is becoming increasingly concerned about its external image as potential members are shunning the order in significant numbers.
 In response, the normally highly secretive order has of late been actively engaging in a public relations offensive in order to resuscitate the ailing order.
 It has been swinging its doors open to some of its more innocuous installation ceremonies and running to the media to highlight the slightest of charitable acts in order to boost its withering image.

 For years Freemasonry has told us that the Lodge and its internal workings completely accord with the precepts of Christianity and the teaching of the Bible.
 It is the purpose of this site to examine these claims and establish the real meaning and import of the teaching and practices of Freemasonry.
 We will also examine its origins.